eclipse-xpanse/xpanse/README.md

 </p>

 Xpanse is an Open Source project allowing to easily implement native managed service on any cloud service provider.
+This project is part of the Open Services Cloud (OSC) charter.

 Xpanse unleashes your cloud services by removing vendor lock-in and lock out.
 It standardizes and exposes cloud service providers core services, meaning